MockControlClosedLoop¶

 - radius

-Radius of the cell in meter.
+float Radius of the cell in meter.

 - tangent_hardpoint_displacement

-Displacement of the 3 tangent hardpoints in meter.
+list Displacement of the 3 tangent hardpoints in meter.

 - tangent_hardpoint_location

-Location of the 3 tangent hardpoints in radian.
+list Location of the 3 tangent hardpoints in radian.

 Returns¶